-Customer focussed Shop Assistant with eight years experience in upmarket furniture sales environment.
-Well spoken, assertive with strong product knowledge which helped to build a strong recurring customer pool.
+Customer focussed Shop Assistant with eight years of experience in an upmarket furniture sales environment.
+Well-spoken, assertive with strong product knowledge helped build a strong recurring customer pool.
 Often surpasses sales targets, with drive, ambition and determination.

-Highly motivated Sales Assistant with a proven track record of encouraging maximum spend per customer.
-Ensure that the printing shop delivers against a set margin and net profitability plans.
-Keeps a professional demeanor at all times and does utmost to ensure every customer always leaves the shop satisfied with their purchases and service provided.
-Five years experience in the printing business for example copying, business card printing, canvas printing, mug printing and more.
+Highly motivated Sales Assistant with a proven track record of encouraging maximum spending per customer.
+Ensure the printing shop delivers against a set margin and net profitability plans.
+Keeps a professional demeanor at all times and ensures every customer always leaves the shop satisfied with their purchases and the service provided.
+Five years of experience in the printing business for example copying, business card printing, canvas printing, mug printing, and more.

 A smart, conscientious assistant with extensive experience of selling, stocking and ordering merchandise in a cycling sales operation.
 With her present employer, she has not only increased foot flow but also consistently contributed to the store's monthly sales figures.

 An employer would expect to see the following proven foundational duties and skill sets within an applicant’s resume.
-Herewith a few examples of primary Shop Assistant duties in various industry environments.
+Herewith a few examples of primary Shop Assistant duties in various industrial environments.

 A Golf Shop Assistant may: